Chapter 6: No Story Left Behind

 When I'm unsure which memory to choose, I'll ask myself questions like:

-• “What was the worst thing that happened to me in the military?”
+• “What's the worst thing that happened to me in the military?”

 • “The greatest loss I felt was…”

-• “The most intense or overwhelming moment I can remember is…”
+• “The most intense moment I can remember is…”

 • “A part of me is not comfortable with how I acted when…”